ckeditor/ckeditor4-docs/docs/guide/dev/patching/README.md

 Use the following steps to download CKEditor directly from the browser.

-1. Open `https://github.com/ckeditor/ckeditor-dev/tree/<revision>` in your browser.
-For the example above the proper URL would be: [https://github.com/ckeditor/ckeditor-dev/tree/1ba5105](https://github.com/ckeditor/ckeditor-dev/tree/1ba5105).
+1. Open `https://github.com/ckeditor/ckeditor4/tree/<revision>` in your browser.
+For the example above the proper URL would be: [https://github.com/ckeditor/ckeditor4/tree/1ba5105](https://github.com/ckeditor/ckeditor4/tree/1ba5105).

 2. Press the "Download ZIP" button.

 	<img src="%BASE_PATH%/assets/img/patching_download_zip.png" width="814" height="448" alt="Downloading a selected revision from GitHub">

-3. Unzip the file and rename the top-level folder into `ckeditor-dev`.
+3. Unzip the file and rename the top-level folder into `ckeditor4`.

 ## Patching Process